Home

 4. Face it - the singer of the group gets most the attention and rhythm guitar is easier to sing over than lead.

-5. If your a guy Chicks dig a great guitar player.
+5. If you're a guy Chicks dig a great guitar player.
 Learning how to play rhythm guitar will send you on your way.

 6. If your a girl a secure guy that isn't flaky will dig it too.